weaviate/weaviate-io/developers/weaviate/model-providers/cohere/reranker.md

 [Configure a Weaviate collection](#configure-the-reranker) to use a Cohere reranker model, and Weaviate will use the specified model and your Cohere API key to rerank search results.

-In this two-step process, Weaviate first performs a search and then reranks the results using the specified model.
+This two-step process involves Weaviate first performing a search and then reranking the results using the specified model.

 ![Reranker integration illustration](../_includes/integration_cohere_reranker.png)